superbrothers/kubernetes-docs/kubectl_delete.md

 ```
       --all                     Delete all resources, including uninitialized ones, in the namespace of the specified resource types.
       --cascade                 If true, cascade the deletion of the resources managed by this resource (e.g. Pods created by a ReplicationController).
 Default true. (default true)
+      --field-selector string   Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
+The server only supports a limited number of field queries per type.
-  -f, --filename strings        Filename, directory, or URL to files containing the resource to delete.
+  -f, --filename strings        containing the resource to delete.
-      --force                   Immediate deletion of some resources may result in inconsistency or data loss and requires confirmation.
+      --force                   Only used when grace-period=0.
+If true, immediately remove resources from API and bypass graceful deletion.
+Note that immediate deletion of some resources may result in inconsistency or data loss and requires confirmation.
       --grace-period int        Period of time in seconds given to the resource to terminate gracefully.
-Ignored if negative. (default -1)
+Ignored if negative.
+Set to 1 for immediate shutdown.
+Can only be set to 0 when --force is true (force deletion). (default -1)
   -h, --help                    help for delete
       --ignore-not-found        Treat "resource not found" as a successful delete.
 Defaults to "true" when --all is specified.
       --include-uninitialized   If true, the kubectl command applies to uninitialized objects.
 If explicitly set to false, this flag overrides other flags that make the kubectl commands apply to uninitialized objects, e.g., "--all".
 Objects with empty metadata.initializers are regarded as initialized.